-The Function of a Nursing Assistant
+The Duties of a Certified Nursing Assistant

-- Administering basic services to patients
+- Furnishing basic services to patients

-- Measuring patient’s vital signs
+- Reading patient’s vital signs

 - Maintaining a record of patient’s health status